Last Christmas: Music video

-The music video has Michael and Ridgeley accompanying girlfriends at a ski resort, contrasting scenes of a happy Christmas holiday with "wistful memories about past romance".
-According to Wham!’s manager at the time, Simon Napier-Bell, Michael planned "Last Christmas" as part of a "Christmas package" including the video and a performance at Wembley Stadium.
-Michael instructed the director, Andrew Morahan, to create a Christmas version of the video for Wham!'s single "Club Tropicana".
+The music video for "Last Christmas" features Michael and Ridgeley accompanying girlfriends at a ski resort, contrasting scenes of a happy Christmas holiday with "wistful memories about past romance".
+According to Wham!'s manager at the time, Simon Napier-Bell, Michael planned "Last Christmas" as part of a "Christmas package" including the video and a performance at Wembley Stadium.
+Michael instructed the director, Andy Morahan, to create a Christmas version of the video for Wham!'s single "Club Tropicana".
 It was filmed in a ski resort in Saas-Fee, Switzerland, with friends and family members, including the Wham! backing singers Pepsi & Shirlie.
 Michael's ex-girlfriend was played by the model Kathy Hill.
+The music video features the wooden Chalet Schliechte, which is located on the edge of the village.
+The interior of the building was already filmed in the nearby Chalet Tita.
+The clip also shows the operational Felskinn cable car.
+The band stayed at the Walliserhof hotel during the shooting of the music video.

 The music video, originally shot on 35mm film, was re-released on 13 December 2019 in 4K Ultra HD resolution.
 Morahan had found seven out of the eight rolls of original 35mm rushes and worked with teams at Cinelab London and VFX artist Russ Shaw at Nice Biscuits post production to recreate the video using the higher-resolution film.

-Plagiarism allegations
+Plagiarism allegation

 On behalf of the writers of the 1975 song "Can't Smile Without You", made popular by Barry Manilow, the publishing company Dick James Music sued Michael for plagiarism in the mid-1980s, claiming that "Last Christmas" had taken its melody.
 The case was dismissed when a musicologist presented numerous songs from the past century that had a comparable chord sequence and melody.

 Other media

-A sixty-minute TV documentary about the story of "Last Christmas" aired on BBC Two and BBC iPlayer in December 2024 to mark the 40th anniversary of its release.
-It features Ridgeley, Shirlie, Pepsi and other close friends from the original music video, and revisits Saas-Fee in Switzerland where the music video was made, as well as looking into the creation of the song.
+A sixty-minute TV documentary about the story of "Last Christmas" titled Last Christmas Unwrapped aired on BBC Two and BBC iPlayer in December 2024 to mark the 40th anniversary of its release.
+It features Ridgeley, Shirlie, Pepsi and other close friends from the original music video, and revisits Saas-Fee in Switzerland where the music video was made while revealing a monument to the song, as well as looking into the creation of the song.
 The film Last Christmas (2019) prominently features the music of George Michael, including this song.